charlie-tucker1/Stratego_RL/README.md

 ## Known Limitations

-- Scout movement simplified to single squares (not full multi-square moves)
-- Sparse rewards (only terminal rewards currently)
 - Placement phase is randomized (not part of action space)
+- Bot opponent has access to full board state (not using masked view)

 ## Roadmap

-- [ ] Fix scout multi-square movement encoding
+- [x] Full scout multi-square movement encoding
-- [ ] Add reward shaping (piece captures, reveals, etc.)
+- [x] Add reward shaping (material, strategic, territorial)
 - [ ] Add training examples with PPO
 - [ ] Performance benchmarking
 - [ ] Unit tests
+- [ ] Fix bot to use masked view (more realistic opponent)
 - [ ] Prepare for PufferLib PR

 ## Contributing